 SEP IRAs are an attractive retirement savings plan for self-employed people.
-SEP IRA contribution limits are higher than most options, which a max contribution limit of up to $58,000 for 2021.
+SEP IRA contribution limits are higher than most options, which a max contribution limit of up to $66,000 for 2023 and $61,000 for 2022.

-Let’s dig into the specifics of how much you can contribute to your SEP IRA for 2021, including whether or not you can make catch-up contributions, how to calculate contributions, and SEP IRA rules.
+Let’s dig into the specifics of how much you can contribute to your SEP IRA, including whether or not you can make catch-up contributions, how to calculate contributions, and SEP IRA rules.

 What is a SEP IRA?